 Our recommendation is to start your island hopping from Langkawi in Malaysia.
 From there you can catch a great speedboat to the nearby Thai island of Koh Lipe.
 Koh Lipe is currently our favorite Thai island, the water on Sunrise Beach is truly surreal.

 From there you can hop over to Koh Kradan or Koh Mook, head over to Koh Lanta and then head to Krabi from where you can visit the popular Phi Phi Islands.
+Thailand with kids doesn’t disappoint.
 Jolene at Wanderlust Storytellers

-I thought five hours might be too long when my husband booked the tour, but we loved the opportunity to relax enjoy an absolutely superb meal, watch the birds and glimpse into the lives of some of the villagers living along the river.
+I thought five hours might be too long when my husband booked the tour, but it wasn’t.
+It was an opportunity to relax, enjoy a superb meal, watch the birds, and glimpse into the lives of the villagers living along the river.

-It takes a bit of getting used to, but once you sort out your blackout blinds, the idea of the sun dipping slowly below the horizon at 12.30am and then reappearing again just an hour or so later is simply amazing.
-It doesn’t even get dark, rather there’s just that wonderful post-sunset red and gold glow to keep you entertained until the new day dawns.
+It takes a bit of getting used to, but once you sort out your blackout blinds, the idea of the sun dipping slowly below the horizon at 12.30 am and then reappearing again just an hour or so later is simply amazing.
+It doesn’t even get dark in Finland during summer, there’s just that wonderful post-sunset red and gold glow to keep you entertained until the new day dawns.